 But doesn’t every DJ use some form of digital music?

 Unless all your music is in the format mentioned in 1. above, then to be completely legal, you require a licence to cover the mechanical rights in your music.
-As mentioned above AMCOS administers the copyright of the musical work and ARIA administers the copyright of the musical recording – a licence covering the mechanical rights from AMCOS – Application Form for a Casual Blanket Licence and applicable current rates can be found at http://apraamcos.com.au/media/customers/CBL_Casual-Blanket-Licence-Application-Form.pdf and for the mechanical rights administered by ARIA – Application Form Licence for Reproduction of Sound Recordings, can be found at http://www.aria.com.au/pages/documents/ReproductionLicenceApplicationform20.10.09.pdf.
+As mentioned above AMCOS administers the copyright of the musical work and ARIA administers the copyright of the musical recording – a licence covering the mechanical rights is available from AMCOS and information and rates for a Casual Blanket Licence can be obtained by contacting firstname.lastname@example.org.
+For the mechanical rights administered by ARIA – Application Form Licence for Reproduction of Sound Recordings, can be found at https://aria.azureedge.net/documents/Reproduction-Licence-Application-Form-Updated-11.03.14.pdf.

 I hope that you now have a better understanding of the copyright requirements and clarifies what is required in regards to the music you use at your events.

 The DJAA has negotiated a Licence Agreement to cover both the “mechanical rights” of AMCOS and ARIA at a far more favourable rate and additional inclusions, however whilst the intent was to negotiate a licence which would be available for all DJs, APRA AMCOS have restricted the availability of this licence to DJAA Members only.